Skip to main content

 1. Gay Marriage Will Kill Christians

-We probably shouldn’t be surprised that a commentator for Renew America believes that the gay rights movement is a Satanic plot to murder Christians.
+We probably shouldn’t be surprised that a commentator for Renew America believes that the gay rights movement is a Satanic plot to murder Christians(link is external).

 “The Godless communists (or fascists, if you prefer) are using the homosexual agenda to work toward eradicating Christian opposition to their plans, which are Satan’s plans,” Gina Miller writes.
 “If you know your Bible, then you know that Christianity is destined to be outlawed.
 We are moving steadily toward a time when Christians here in America will be in danger of state-sanctioned murder for their beliefs.”